José de Villamil: South American Wars of Independence

 On the 14th he was commissioned to report to Lord Cochrane, that he was with his fleet somewhere in the Pacific.
 Villamil found him on the 31st anchored in the bay of Ancón and the next day he was presented to Libertador San Martín who gave him a horse and promoted him to Lieutenant Colonel, decorating him with the Order El Sol del Perú in the degree of Knight.
 Upon his return Villamil brought 150 carbines; and received the medal of "Los Libertadores de Guayaquil" and the title of Lieutenant Colonel in November, after the installation of the Electoral College.

 Later he commanded a battalion created to contain the royalists in Babahoyo and had as chief the Peruvian colonel Toribio Luzuriaga, sent by San Martín to support the independence of Guayaquil.
 On the 21st he assisted in the defense of Guayaquil when the gunboats and two warships revolted, he traveled to Panama and embarked the "Córdoba" division that will fight in the Pichincha.
-For these trips, the State recognized a credit, which will not be canceled and years later it was transferred to a third party, with 10% of its value, so that he could try to collect it.
+For these trips, the State recognized a merits and a grant, which was not paid for until years later, when it was transferred to a third party who could attempt to collect, for 10% of its value.

-In 1822 she was part of the group of "Colombians" led by her sisters-in-law, the Garaycoa, and became close friends with the Liberator Simón Bolívar, whom she continually visited to read various works in French.
-After the Battle of Pichincha he was promoted to Colonel.
+In 1822 he was part of a group of "Colombians" led by his in-laws, the aristocratic Garaycoa family, and it was through this interaction that he became close friends with the South American Liberator Simón Bolívar, whom he continually visited to share various literary works in French.
+With the conclusion of the Battle of Pichincha he was promoted to Colonel.